Adenote/Alre-sales-dashboard/README.md

 The analysis revealed that Liberista was the top-selling product in 2022, with the United States leading in both total and loyalty card sales.
 Excelsta performed best among loyalty users, and top customers like Brenn Dun* and Allis Wil* contributed significantly to overall sales.
 These insights highlight key areas for focused marketing, product promotion, and customer retention strategies.

-##Descriptions

-I developed comprehensive project in Excel, which included creating a dynamic dashboard and multiple tables to analyze the data.
-The process involved several key stages such as data preprocessing, cleaning and visualization.